 Therapies Used in Outpatient Detox

 Cognitive-behavioral therapy (CBT) treats the feelings and influences connected to addiction.
-It is administered by a certified counselor and can be used in the short term and the long term.
+It is administered by a certified counselor and can be used in the short and long term.
 It is one of the most common therapy methods.

-Counseling is an important part of the recovery process.
+Counseling is an integral part of the recovery process.
 Patients can meet with counselors for one-on-one sessions, which gives them the focused care they may need.
 Individual counseling is often used as a short-term, long-term, and emergency treatment option.